From the blog

 Situated at the foot of Neuschwanstein Palace and Hohenschwangau Castle is the former Grand Hotel “Alpenrose”.

-But since 2011 this beautiful historic hotel has taken on a noble role, telling the story of the former Wittelsbach royal family.
+But since 2011 this beautiful historic hotel has taken on a noble role, telling the story of the former Wittelsbach royal family in the Museum of the Bavarian Kings.

 The family influence crossed the borders of German territory when in various situations its members served as sovereigns in other territories, such as Greece, Denmark, and Sweden.